pdpipe/pdpipe/README.rst

   drop_name = pdp.ColDrop("Name")
   res_df = drop_name(df)

-The initialized exception behaviour of a pipeline stage can be overriden on a per-application basis:
+The initialized exception behaviour of a pipeline stage can be overridden on a per-application basis:

 .. code-block:: python

   drop_name = pdp.ColDrop("Name", exraise=False)
   res_df = drop_name(df, exraise=True)

-Additionaly, to have an explaination message print after the precondition is checked but before the application of the pipeline stage, pass ``verbose=True``:
+Additionally, to have an explanation message print after the precondition is checked but before the application of the pipeline stage, pass ``verbose=True``:

 .. code-block:: python